Blue Heron Zen Community Kyol Che

 — Zen Master Jeong Ji

-Kyol Che Begins: Sunday, January 22nd, 9 am pacific time
+Kyol Che Began: Sunday, January 21st, 10 am pacific time

-Weekly Kyol Che meetings will occur on Sunday mornings with hybrid online and in person practice.
+Weekly Kyol Che meetings occured on Sunday mornings with hybrid online and in person practice.

 Kyol Che Teacher: